Installing & Activating

 You must have a dsIDXpress account in order to get the required activation key.

-Your web host must be running at least PHP 5.2.
-PHP 5.2 has been out for 3 years at this point, so if they aren’t using PHP 5.2, they’re quite a ways behind the times.
+Your web host must be running at least PHP 5.4 (for the latest version).
+PHP 5.4 has been out for several years at this point, so if they aren’t using PHP 5.4, they’re quite a ways behind the times.
 This is almost never an issue nowadays.

 After satisfying these requirements you can install the plugin via one of these methods